linuxdeepin/deepin-manual/manual-assets/personal/deepin-editor/en_US/index.md

 You can add comments to any text with a code type suffix, such as cpp and java, among others.

 - Add comment
-  - Select the text needed, and right-click to select **Add comment**.
+  - Select the text needed, and right-click to select **Add Comment**.
   - Select the text needed, and press **Alt + A** to add comment.

 - Cancel comment
-  - Select the text with comments, and right-click to select **Cancel comment**.
+  - Select the text with comments, and right-click to select **Remove Comment**.
   - Select the text with comments, and press **Alt + Z** to cancel comment.

 > ![notes](icon/notes.svg) Notes: This supports comments in different languages.
 Please refer to actual conditions for detailed information.
 For example, comment symbol for C, C# and Java is //, and comment symbol for Python is #.